marcusstenbeck/marcusstenbeck.github.io/_posts/2014-03-02-a-wild-jekyll-appears.markdown

 In an attempt to simplify most things in my life I'm switching blogging platform.
 Not that there was a lot of writing going on.
 I'll change that.
 Promise.
 A man can dream, am I right?

 Simplification does however not mean giving up control.
 After all, I am a developer, and there's this soothing feeling when things are simple enough to keep in my head.
-Anyway, the platform of choice is now [Jekyll][jekyll] instead of [Assemble][assemble].
+Anyway, the "platform" of choice is now [Jekyll][jekyll] instead of [Assemble][assemble].
 I'm hosting for free on [Github Pages][gh-pages], and the splendid people over there have hooked Jekyll-support straight up in there.
 Nice.

 Nevertheless, I'll probably regret this "announcement" when I in four months realize I have yet to write a second post.
 Here's to cognitive dissonance!